 Northern Nevada is the perfect distribution hub for your business

-Exciting things are happening in the state of Nevada.
-Long known for its business-friendly climate, Nevada continues to welcome companies such as Tesla, Apple, Amazon, Walmart, Google, Switch, and Blockchains, LLC—who are leading the way in the state’s unprecedented growth.
+Long known for its business-friendly climate, Nevada is home to companies such as Tesla, Panasonic, Apple, Amazon, Walmart, Google, PetSmart, Polaris, Switch, and Blockchains, LLC—who are leading the way in the state’s unprecedented growth.

-Companies and West Coast distribution centers located in Nevada enjoy no corporate income tax, no personal income tax or inventory tax.
+Companies and West Coast distribution centers located in Nevada enjoy no corporate income tax, no personal income tax and no inventory tax.
 Nevada is also free of franchise, non-unitary state, inheritance, estate and intangible taxes.
-Utility costs are also significantly lower than neighboring California, making this the perfect place to do business.
+Utility costs are also significantly lower than neighboring California and the state offers access to every renewable energy resource including wind, solar and geothermal, making this the perfect place to do business.

-Thanks to Nevada’s mild and dry climate, products shipped in and out of the state are generally not subject to severe weather, meaning your products can last longer—both in cartons and on the shelf.
+Reno, NV distribution centers also reap the benefits of Nevada’s mild and dry climate.
+Products shipped in and out of the state are generally not subject to severe weather, meaning your products can last longer—both in cartons and on the shelf.

 West Coast transit times from Reno/Sparks